muonorb/Weather-Predictor/README.md

 - **Evaluation Metrics:** Mean Absolute Error (MAE), R² score.

 ## Results
 After training and optimizing each model, the performance is evaluated using MAE and R² score.
-Scatter plots are generated to visualize the model predictions against actual values and the model is considered.
+Scatter plots are generated to visualize the model predictions against actual values and the right model is considered.

 ## Conclusion
 This project demonstrates the use of multiple regression algorithms to predict weather conditions based on historical weather data.
 The models are fine-tuned using GridSearchCV for optimal performance.